How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 sudo apt upgrade

-By executing these commands, you ensure that your system’s package repositories are up-to-date, laying a solid foundation for installing Python 3 seamlessly.
+By executing these commands, you ensure that your system’s package repositories are up to date, laying a solid foundation for seamlessly installing Python 3.

 Install Python 3 for Jupyter Notebook

-With your system packages updated, the next step is to install Python 3.
+After updating your system packages, you should install Python 3.
 Ubuntu’s package manager, apt, simplifies this process.

 To install Python 3, along with its essential components, run the following command in your terminal: